sarthak576/ByteCode/README.md

 4. Live demo hosted on Vercel.
 5. MIT licensed and authored by Sarthak Gupta.

-**🔟 Word Crisp:**
+**Why We Build it ?**
-Real-time online compiler built with React, Vite, Tailwind CSS.
+- Real-time online compiler built with React, Vite, Tailwind CSS.
+- Beginner Frinedly and simple minimalistic.
+- No Need to download compiler and set any path.
+- Neither any compilation error.(common fear of newbies - Fixed)